ZzMzaw/zzmzaw.github.io/content/posts/2024-07-14_first_post/index.md

 tabi just ticks all those boxes and even more.
 Last but not least, tabi's maintainer is really open to contribution and I really appreciated the first one I did.

-Anyway, this is the first step of a new adventude where I'll try to documented what I do at home, both in English and French.
+Anyway, this is the first step of a new adventure where I'll try to document what I do at home, both in English and French.

 See you later...